Amazon lifts ban on FedEx Ground for third-party Prime shipments

 One reason for the delay in restoration was that Amazon tracks FedEx’s performance over a seven-day rolling window and FedEx experienced some temporary disruptions at the beginning of January during a busy time for returns, said a person familiar with the matter.

 “This is good news for our mutual customers who have come to rely on the FedEx Ground offering,” a FedEx spokeswoman said.
-Overall, she said the Ground network performed well during the peak shipping season, with average transit times of 2.4 days and around 18% of packages delivered early.
+Overall, she said the Ground network performed well during the peak shipping season, with average transit times of 2.4 days and around 18 percent of packages delivered early.